 - There are also a number of local and national organisations you might want to talk to including Action on Elder Abuse who provide a confidential helpline – 080 8808 8141.

-For more information, download the adults at risk of abuse leaflet and say no to abuse easy read leaflet.
+For more information, download the Safeguarding Yourself and Others and Say No To Abuse – Leaflet.
 The London Multi-Agency Safeguarding Policy and Procedures, 2016, based on the requirements of the Care Act 2014, can be accessed here.

 If you require Safeguarding Adults Training, please contact LB Redbridge Learning & Development Service.

 When working with adults at risk of harm, consideration needs to be given to any children or young people in the family or household who may be at additional risk due to parental capacity etc. The LSCB and SAB have a Joint Working Protocol which sets out the principals for safeguarding children and young people being the business of all professionals that work with families in general.